Sbilin/GC-Wii-Linux-Kernels/README.md

 **_Linux kernel for GameCube/Wii/vWii_**
 ***

-This is still a work in progress but everything uploaded so far can now be seen in the various branches in this repository...
-Eventually this repository will become stable once I have the branches uploaded and fixed and this message will be removed...

 This is the GC/Wii Linux kernel branch.
 Single branches of this repository can be downloaded by first selecting and following the instructions in the README.md in that branch.
 A full copy of this repository can be downloaded by using git to clone the full repository as shown below.